getclamor/Resumonk/README.md

 # Resumonk

 Resumonk is an online resume builder that saves you money and time by helping you create professional and visually appealing resumes.
-Resumonk handles the job of formatting and converting your resume into pdf format, thereby letting you focus on writing a clear and lucid resume.
+Resumonk handles the job of formatting and converting your resume into pdf format, thereby letting you focus on writing quality content.

 ### Features